elixir-europe/rdmkit/pages/rdm_cycle/processing.md

 The following considerations are important for data processing:

 * Sensitive data should be Pseudonymised/anonymised.
 Not only should you remove the directly identifying data, but also be attentive to other sources e.g. names written on images.
-* Appropriate standards for encoding different data fields should be used
+* Appropriate standards for encoding different data fields should be used.
 * All steps of anonymisation and encoding should be properly documented, For e.g.
     * The chosen encoding formats used for data fieds should be documented.
     * The special significance of empty or otherwise special data fields.